 - Do you use heading and bullet points to improve readability?

 - Have you compiled the attachments or documents needed?
 Are they in the correct format?

 Once you’re satisfied that you’ve done everything possible to be successful with your application, submit it and confirm it has been received.

 Some businesses see value in getting help from a grant writer to develop a funding application.
 This isn’t a viable option for everyone, so don’t feel daunted by completing the submission internally.
 As we’ve explained, you can draw on the knowledge of service providers you plan to work with if you are successful in obtaining a grant.

-Nukon will be helping to support clients who are developing their submissions for the 2019 Modernisation Fund.
-We will have our own team members available to assist with grant applications until the closure date of October 31st.
+Nukon can support clients who are developing their submissions for round 2 of the Manufacturing Modernisation Fund.
+We will have team members available to assist with grant applications until the closure date of January 31st.

 If you are considering taking advantage of this funding program, we recommend making a start as early as possible.